smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _none_

-This var specifies the default chain ID.
+This environment variable specifies the default chain ID.
 Any job spec that has not explicitly set `EVMChainID` will connect to this default chain.

 ### EVM_DISABLED

 - Default: `"false"`

 Disable EVM entirely.
 No services related to EVM chains will be spun up at all.
 This can be useful in some cases e.g. on a node that only runs Cron jobs that post to an HTTP API, or for node that don't use any EVM chains.

 ### ETH_DISABLED

 - Default: `"false"`

 Disable connecting to any eth nodes.
-This can be useful in certain cases, e.g. to spin up a chainlink node and add jobs without having it execute anything.
+This can be useful in certain cases, e.g. to spin up a Chainlink node and add jobs without having it execute anything.

 ## EVM/Ethereum Chain-specific Overrides